Falconne/cygenv/README.md

 # Usage
 ## Launching Cygwin Terminal
-Run the shortcut called "Cygwin Terminal".
+Run the shortcut called "Cygwin Terminal" (in the Start Menu and the Desktop).
 This will open mintty.

 ## Terminal Basics
 If you haven't used a Linux terminal much, this section explains some differences between Cygwin terminals and the Windows terminal.